 Norman & Zoe contacted me back in February 2017 to talk to me about designing their new garden in the heart of the Cotswolds.
 It was a fascinating project although for them had been quite a trying one as they had endured struggles with the folks at the planning office.
 Theirs is a Tudor cottage surrounded by glorious views of the Cotswolds.
-The architects scheme added a very contemporary semi subterranean extension to this pretty Tudor dolls house with lots of glass & clean lines.
-They wanted me to create a landscape design to blend it all together.
+The architects’ scheme added a very contemporary semi subterranean extension to this pretty Tudor dolls house with lots of glass & clean lines.
+My clients wanted me to create a landscape design to blend it all together.

 I like a challenge & love the Cotswolds too so set to work.
 There was a wish list featuring a corten steel amphitheatre – how very exciting!
 Also lots of colour throughout the year, charcoal Millboard decking, porcelain flags, a water feature, wild flower meadow & some topiary clouds.

 There was a problem my design had to overcome of level changes which were quite the challenge as the buildings are in fact cut into the side of a hill.
 The subterranean section of the new building was a particular issue.
 Guy Jones of Emotive Landscapes was commissioned to build the garden & with a lot of head scratching for the entire team it’s became a huge success.
 Indeed this scheme has won architectural awards & featured in magazines too which we are delighted about.

 Lanes Cottage is very much off the beaten track & very private.
 On entering I was welcomed by the wild flower meadow on my left seen here with added camassias by Guy & the pretty orchard on my right.
 The sweet cottage is the focal point amongst the flowers with a pair of huge topiary clouds beside it.
 Connecting this cottage style garden to the contemporary corten amphitheatre is the rill.
 A very simple device that works beautifully.
 At the other end is a stylish fire bowl & off beyond the land sculpture & specimen acer ‘Autumn blaze’ are the wonderful views – a seamless transition.